 Field-hunting tip

-Look in sedimentary shale and sandstone country — that is the host setting where sincosite typically forms.
+Look in sedimentary shale and sandstone country, the host setting where sincosite typically forms.
 If you start seeing gypsum, calcite, quartz in float, you are in the right ground.
 Field specimens usually show a platy crystals, micaceous aggregates habit, so train your eye for that shape before scanning the outcrop.